joelsprunger/resume-screener/README.md

 python resume-screener/screener.py
 ```

-This script uses Langchain, so if you want to switch from an OpenAI model to Anthropic, Groq, Cohere, or many others this is a simple change.
+This script uses LangChain, so if you want to switch from an OpenAI model to Anthropic, Groq, Cohere, or many others this is a simple change.